kamesh15/PROJECT1new/README.md

 # PROJECT1

-Employee Reimbursement Application
+# Employee Reimbursement Application

 Web application using Servlets and Hibernate

-CONCEPTS AND TECHNOLOGIES COVERED WITH THIS APPLICATION ARE :
+# CONCEPTS AND TECHNOLOGIES COVERED WITH THIS APPLICATION ARE:
 * Java OOP
 * Collections
 * Control Statements